Freight Shipping from Greensboro to New York City

 How much does it cost to ship freight from Greensboro to New York City?

-Full truckload (FTL) rates from Greensboro, NC to New York City, NY currently range from $1,253-$1,545 for a standard dry van load over the 583-mile route.
+Full truckload (FTL) rates from Greensboro, NC to New York City, NY currently range $1,253-$1,545 (roughly $2.16-$2.65 per mile over 583 miles).
 LTL shipments typically cost $521-$896 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Greensboro to New York City?

-Standard FTL transit from Greensboro to New York City is approximately 11 hrs by truck over 583 miles.
+Standard FTL transit from Greensboro to New York City is approximately 11 hrs by truck over 583 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk Southern Pomona Yard to Howland Hook Marine Terminal (Staten Island) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Greensboro to New York City freight?